Enderpotato/Gamejam2023/README.md

 # Trophy Haunt

-You are trapped in a room with ghosts that try to chase you and you have to collect all the trophies in the map to win.
+You are trapped in a room with ghosts that try to chase you and you have to collect all the trophies in the map to win. </br>
-This is a first person shooter like game except that you cant shoot oops.
+This is a first person shooter like game except that you can't shoot(oops). </br>
+This game is made using JS (and is a web game obviously) and we also used GLSL for some custom shader things

-We think this game fits the theme of "unknown" because the map is unknown and you have to wander around while avoiding all the ghosts.
+We think this game fits the theme of "unknown" because the map is unknown and you have to wander around while avoiding all the ghosts.</br>
+It matches the subtheme of "repeated" because you're playing the same map over and over unless you switch.</br>
+It matches the subtheme of "taking over" because you're 'taking over' the trophies.
+(I know I'm very creative)

+Game deployed in this [website](https://trophyhaunt.vercel.app/)

 *made by Lim Enoch(3C) and Kuan Yue Han(3C)*